-Whisk together sugar with ground cinnamon and our secret ingredient: a good pinch of salt!
-Salt enhances the flavors and who doesn't like sweet and salty?
+Whisk together the sugar with ground cinnamon and our secret ingredient: a good pinch of salt!
+Salt enhances the flavors, and who doesn’t like sweet and salty?

 Another option is to dip the donuts into the melted butter.
-It definitely yields moister donuts, but can add extra calories.
+It yields moister donuts but can add extra calories.

 - If your donuts stick a little bit to the baking pan, run a tablespoon along the edges of each donut.
 This way, you won’t damage the pan, and the donuts should pop out easily.

-- How long do vegan cinnamon sugar donuts keep?
-Donuts will keep for about 2 days, but taste best on day one.
+Donuts will keep for about 2 days but taste best on day one.

-- What is the best way to store these donuts?
 Store the donuts at room temperature in an airtight container.
-You can stack them, it is not an issue.
+You can stack them.
+It is not an issue.

-- Can I use coconut sugar for the coating?
-Yes, however your donuts will have a darker look.
+Yes, however, your donuts will have a darker look.

 Let me know in the comments if you try this recipe!